MTN Group Limited – Annual report – 31 December 2019

 The exchange rates relevant to the group are disclosed in note 7.6.

 On disposal of a foreign operation, all exchange differences accumulated in equity in respect of that operation attributable to the equity holders of the group are reclassified to profit or loss.

 Exchange differences accumulated in equity in respect of a monetary item that is part of the group’s net investment in a foreign operation, are not reclassified to profit or loss on settlement of the monetary item.

 In the case of a partial disposal that does not result in the group losing control over a subsidiary that includes a foreign operation, the proportionate share of accumulated exchange differences is reattributed to non-controlling interests and is not recognised in profit or loss.
-For all other partial disposals, the proportionate share of the accumulated exchange differences is reclassified to profit or loss.
+For all other partial disposals, the accumulated exchange differences are reclassified to profit or loss.

 The financial statements (including comparative amounts) of the group entities whose functional currencies are the currencies of hyperinflationary economies are adjusted in terms of the measuring unit current at the end of the reporting period.

 As the presentation currency of the group or the company is that of a non-hyperinflationary economy, comparative amounts are not adjusted for changes in the price level in the current year.
 Differences between these comparative amounts and current year hyperinflation adjusted equity balances are recognised in other comprehensive income.